MicrosoftDocs/minecraft-creator/creator/Reference/Content/SchemasReference/Schemas/minecraftSchema_geometry_1.16.0.md

                                 float "<any array element>" : opt // Rotation of the locator in model space.
                             }
                             bool "ignore_inherited_scale" : opt // Discard scale inherited from parent bone.
                         }
-                        array "<identifier>" : opt // This is a list of locators associated with this bone.
-A locator is a point in model space that tracks a particular bone as the bone animates (by maintaining it's relationship to the bone through the animation).
-                        {
-                            float "<any array element>" : opt // Position of the locator in model space.
-                        }
                     }
                     object "poly_mesh" : opt // ***EXPERIMENTAL*** A triangle or quad mesh object.
 Can be used in conjunction with cubes and texture geometry.